-- Continued use of the property for sustainable commercial aquaculture in a manner that protects the Conservation Values of the property. - Aquaculture operations will be designed to function primarily on the Mill Creek Adjudicated Water Rights. - Any proposed pumping or extraction of groundwater for aquaculture purposes or permitted facilities must be evaluated through a Grantor-funded environmental study ("Water Study"), including a temporary pump test (if recommended by the geo-hydrologist conducting the Water Study), and associated monitoring program. - Prior to any expansion of aquaculture operations, Mono County will seek input on incorporating best practices for water and energy conservation from the appropriate state or federal agency, or other expert entity. - Noxious plants will be controlled within the Aquaculture Area whether or not there is a licensee in place to manage the aquaculture operation. - Aquaculture may be prioritized for water use over grazing, however adequate water must be provided to maintain existing wetlands and associated habitats.
+- Continued use of the Property for sustainable commercial aquaculture in a manner that protects the Conservation Values of the Property. - Aquaculture operations will be designed to function primarily on the Mill Creek Adjudicated Water Rights. - Any proposed pumping or extraction of groundwater for aquaculture purposes or permitted facilities must be evaluated through a Grantor-funded environmental study ("Water Study"), including a temporary pump test (if recommended by the geo-hydrologist conducting the Water Study), and associated monitoring program. - Prior to any expansion of aquaculture operations, Mono County will seek input on incorporating best practices for water and energy conservation from the appropriate state or federal agency, or other expert entity. - Non-native noxious plants on the Property shall be controlled as best possible by the landowner within the Aquaculture Area whether or not there is a licensee in place to manage the aquaculture operation. - Aquaculture may be prioritized for water use over grazing, however adequate water must be provided to maintain existing wetlands and associated habitats within the boundaries of Conway Ranch.